 He was not comfortable, but comfort just then was not his primary need.
-Smith the bulldog, well satisfied with the way the entertainment had opened, sat down, wheezing slightly, to await developments. § 5 He had not long to wait.
+Smith, the bulldog, well satisfied with the way things had happened, sat down, wheezing slightly, to await developments.
+4 He had not long to wait.
 In a few minutes the hall had filled up nicely.
-There was Mr. Mortimer in his shirt-sleeves, Mr. Bennett in blue pyjamas and a dressing-gown, Mrs. Hignett in a travelling costume, Jane Hubbard with her elephant-gun, and Billie in a dinner dress.
+There was Mr. Mortimer in his shirt-sleeves, Mr. Bennett in his pyjamas and a dressing-gown, Mrs. Hignett in a travelling costume, Jane Hubbard with her elephant-gun, and Billie in a dinner dress.
 Smith welcomed them all impartially.
 Somebody lit a lamp, and Mrs. Hignett stared speechlessly at the mob.
 "Mr. Bennett!
 Mr. Mortimer!"
 "Mrs. Hignett!
 What are you doing here?"
 Mrs. Hignett drew herself up stiffly.

 "What an odd question, Mr. Mortimer!
 I am in my own house!"
 "But you rented it to me for the summer.
 At least, your son did."
-"Eustace let you Windles for the summer!" said Mrs. Hignett incredulously.
+"Eustace let you Windles for the summer!" said Mrs. Hignett, incredulously.
 Jane Hubbard returned from the drawing-room, where she had been switching off the orchestrion.
 "Let us talk all that over cosily to-morrow," she said.
 "The point now is that there are burglars in the house."
 "Burglars!" cried Mr. Bennett aghast.
 "I thought it was you playing that infernal instrument, Mortimer."
 "What on earth should I play it for at this time of night?" said Mr. Mortimer irritably.
-"It woke me up," said Mr. Bennett complainingly.
-"And I had had great difficulty in dropping off to sleep.
-I was in considerable pain.
-I believe I've caught the mumps from young Hignett."
-"Nonsense!
-You're always imagining yourself ill," snapped Mr. Mortimer.
-"My face hurts," persisted Mr. Bennett.

-"You can't expect a face like that not to hurt," said Mr. Mortimer.
-It appeared only too evident that the two old friends were again on the verge of one of their distressing fallings-out; but Jane Hubbard intervened once more.
+It appeared only too evident that the two old friends were again on the verge of one of their distressing fallings-out: but Jane Hubbard intervened once more.
 This practical-minded girl disliked the introducing of side-issues into the conversation.
 She was there to talk about burglars, and she intended to do so.
 "For goodness sake stop it!" she said, almost petulantly for one usually so superior to emotion.
 "There'll be lots of time for quarrelling to-morrow.
 Just now we've got to catch these...."
 "I'm not quarrelling," said Mr. Bennett.